 - VPN Proxy Master

-After this my Expat Network Review.
+After this my Expat Network Review in Canada.
 No, I do not recommend My Expat Network.
 The VPN has a logging policy far from reassuring, fundamental security features, doesn’t work with Netflix or BBC iPlayer, a small server network, and is way too highly priced for offering the bare minimum of benefits.

 There are much better VPNs out there available for much more reasonable pricing than this service.

-Thus, for this My Expat Network review, the service has attained a rating of 2.5/5.0 based on its different pros and cons.
+Thus, for this My Expat Network review in Canada, the service has attained a rating of 2.5/5.0 based on its different pros and cons.